 In order to motivate the students to complete the assignment before class as well as to stimulate attentiveness during the class, the instructor should grade the participation quantity and especially quality during the discussion of the case.
 This might be a simple check, check-plus, check-minus or zero.
 The instructor should involve as many students as possible.
 In order to engage all the students, the instructor can divide them into groups, give each group several minutes to discuss how to answer a question related to the case, and then ask a randomly selected person in each group to present the group's answer and reasoning.
-Random selection can be accomplished through rolling of dice, shuffled index cards, each with one student's name, a spinning wheel, etc.

 Cases can involve situations in which decisions must be made or problems solved, or they can involve evaluation or reconsideration of existing policies, practices or proposals.
 Effective cases are usually based on real events, but can be drawn from both the present and the past, even the distant past.
 Cases require students to make choices about what theory or concepts to apply in conducting the analysis, which is distinct from the one to one correspondence between theory and application that they see in their textbooks or hear in lectures.
-In a case discussion, students "do" the work of the discipline, rather than watch or read about how it is done by others.
-By engaging in the case, students apply the concepts, techniques and methods of the discipline and improve their ability to apply them.
-Case discussions bring energy and excitement to the classroom, providing students with an opportunity to work with a range of evidence, and improving their ability to apply the vocabulary, theory and methods they have learned in the course.
-Introducing the case method, like any change in pedagogical practice, represents an investment of faculty time and energy.
-Is the investment worth it?
-I think so, but it is worth thinking about the case method relative to some alternatives, and considering the benefits and costs of introducing it [3].